gchq/Palisade-examples/performance/README.md

 # Performance

 Palisade includes a performance tool for testing some simple scenarios.
-It uses the example rules and generates some fake HR data using the [HR data generator](../hr-data-generator/README.md).
+It uses the example rules and generates some fake HR data using the [sythethic data generator](https://github.com/gchq/synthetic-data-generator).

 The tool works on the following data-set sizes: